pingcap/docs/enable-tls-between-clients-and-servers.md

 ## Configure the MySQL client to use TLS connections

-The client of MySQL 5.7 or later versions attempts to establish an TLS connection by default.
+The client of MySQL 5.7 or later versions attempts to establish a TLS connection by default.
 If the server does not support encrypted connections, it automatically returns to unencrypted connections.
 The client of MySQL earlier than version 5.7 uses the non-TLS connections by default.

 You can change the connection behavior of the client using the following `--ssl-mode` parameters:

 - `--ssl-mode=REQUIRED`: The client requires a TLS connection.
 The connection cannot be established if the server side does not support TLS connections.
-- In the absence of the `--ssl-mode` parameter: The client attempts to use an TLS connection, but the encrypted connection cannot be established if the server side does not support encrypted connections.
+- In the absence of the `--ssl-mode` parameter: The client attempts to use a TLS connection, but the encrypted connection cannot be established if the server side does not support encrypted connections.
 Then the client uses an unencrypted connection.
 - `--ssl-mode=DISABLED`: The client uses an unencrypted connection.

 MySQL 8.x clients have two SSL modes in addition to this parameter: